janelim0414/fridge-management-system/README.md

     - exp
     - bought
     - owner (foreign key, referring to users email)
-- Edit the dv credentials in api/queries.js (pool constant)
+- Edit the db credentials in api/queries.js (pool constant)
 - npm install in api and client to create node_modules
 - npm start in client & node index.js in api to start running